Skip to navigation Skip to content

 • document error is when a Service Officer has processed the transaction and:

-• it did not contain enough details to support the action taken
+• enough details to support the action taken

-• processing error is when a Service Officer processes or enters information incorrectly, that is, it does not match the original paperwork submitted
+• processing error is when a Service Officer has processed or entered details incorrectly, which does not match the original paperwork submitted

 Recording and reporting results

-Errors should be identified during the quality checking process (post checks).
-The steps outlined in the program quality checking procedure must be followed.
+Errors should be identified during the quality checking process (post checks) by following the steps outlined in the program quality checking procedure.
+See Medicare claims and eligibility quality checking.

 Feedback

-When a quality check is completed, the Quality Checker must provide feedback to the Service Officer and their Team Leader advising the outcome.
-This feedback must:
+Each time a quality check is completed, the quality checker must send an email to the Service Officer and their Team Leader advising the outcome.
+Quality checkers must use the appropriate standard feedback email templates.
+See the Resources page for the templates.

 • be positive, for transactions identified as error free